kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/strongly-typed-models.md

 #### Typing Rich text

-For Rich text elements, use either `string` to receive HTML code resolved using string-based resolver as outlined in [Rendering linked items in Rich text](./rich-text/string-based-linked-items-rendering.md) or `IRichTextContent` to retrieve rich text content as [structured data](./rich-text/structured-rich-text-rendering.md).
+For Rich text elements, use either `string` to receive HTML code resolved using string-based resolver as outlined in [Rendering linked items in Rich text](./structured-models/string-based-linked-items-rendering.md) or `IRichTextContent` to retrieve rich text content as [structured data](./structured-models/structured-model-rendering.md).

+#### Typing Date and time

+For Date and time elements, use either `DateTime?` to pure DateTime? value or `IDateTimeContent` to retrieve DateTime as [structured data](./structured-models/structured-model-rendering.md).

 #### Typing Custom elements